Spring Branch Academic Institute (SBAI)

-- Use a school-within-a-school format with a separate director and core teaching staff
+- Use a school-within-a-school structure with a separate director and core teaching staff

 - Meet students’ affective needs by providing a true peer group and service learning opportunities.

 This school was first recommended in 2005 by the Elementary GT Task Force.
-A second task force with predominantly new members recommended it again in 2007.
-Based on the experiences of other public school districts in urban areas (Carrollton-Farmers Branch in Carrollton, Texas and Paradise Valley Unified in Scottsdale, Arizona), the school will grow as it attracts eligible students.
+A second task force with predominantly new members recommended the school again in 2007.
+Based on the experiences of other public school districts in urban areas (Carrollton-Farmers Branch in Carrollton, Texas and Paradise Valley Unified in Scottsdale, Arizona), the school has grown as it attracted eligible students.
 The school opened to eligible SBISD students age appropriate for grades K-4 in 2013-2014.

-Opening a school designed specifically for highly gifted students will demonstrate that SBISD is committed to meeting the educational needs of ALL students.
+Opening a school designed specifically for highly gifted students demonstrates that SBISD is committed to meeting the educational needs of ALL students.

 For more information about programming for the Spring Branch Academic Institute at 713-251-2219.